afondiel/edge-audio/README.md

 # Edge Audio :studio_microphone: | A Practical Guide

-A practical guide for real-world AI audio applications for resource-constrained devices with industry standards in mind.
+A practical guide for real-world and efficient AI audio applications for resource-constrained devices with industry standards in mind.

 ## New to Edge AI?